Tendon Disorders

 Figure 3

-• Bicipital tendinopathy – disorder of the tendon to the biceps.
+- Bicipital tendinopathy – a disorder of the tendon to the biceps.

-Lateral epicondylitis or tennis elbow – inflammation of the tendon that attaches some forearm muscles to a "bump" or projection [lateral epicondyle] on the side of the humerus, just above the elbow.
+Lateral epicondylitis or tennis elbow – tendon inflammation that attaches some forearm muscles to a "bump" or projection (lateral epicondyle) on the side of the humerus, just above the elbow.

-• Flexor tendinopathy – disorder of the tendons in the palm side of the wrist and hand.
+- Flexor tendinopathy – a disorder of the tendons in the palm side of the wrist and hand.

-• Extensor tendinopathy – disorder of the tendons in the back of the hand and wrist.
+- Extensor tendinopathy – a disorder of the tendons in the back of the hand and wrist (or other body parts, such as the feet).

 Shoulder tendinopathy

 The most common tendon disorders of the shoulder are bicipital tendinopathy and rotator cuff tendinopathy.
-Bicipital tendinopathy may be caused by inflammation of the tendon around the biceps muscle, or by degeneration of the tendon from repetitive overhead motion or from the normal aging process.
-Rotator cuff tendinopathy is also known as supraspinatus tendinitis, subdeltoid bursitis, subacromial bursitis or partial tear of the rotator cuff.
+Bicipital tendinopathy may be caused by inflammation of the tendon around the biceps muscle, or by degeneration of the tendon from repetitive overhead motion or the normal aging process.
+Rotator cuff tendinopathy is also known as supraspinatus tendinitis or partial tear of the rotator cuff.
+Many people with shoulder tendonitis also have shoulder bursitis (swelling of the bursa).

-Tendon disorders of the shoulder are seen among workers exposed to high repetitive movements requiring a significant use of force.
+Tendon disorders of the shoulder are seen among workers exposed to highly repetitive movements requiring significant use of force.
 Workers doing jobs requiring awkward postures such as overhead work, arm elevation, and specific postures relative to the degree of arm bending and arm elevation.

 Elbow tendinopathy

-Tendinopathy of the elbow also known as tennis elbow or lateral epicondylitis is associated with jobs that require repeated or forceful movements of the fingers, wrist, and forearm.
-Specific movements associated with the development of tendinopathy of the elbow include simultaneous rotation of the forearm and bending of the wrist; stressful gripping of objects with inward or outward movement of the forearm; jerky, throwing motions.
-For more information please refer to our OSH Answers document on Tennis Elbow.
+Tendinopathy of the elbow, also known as tennis elbow or lateral epicondylitis, is associated with jobs that require repeated or forceful movements of the fingers, wrist, and forearm.
+Specific movements associated with developing tendinopathy of the elbow include simultaneous rotation of the forearm and bending of the wrist, stressful gripping of objects with inward or outward movement of the forearm, or jerky throwing motions.
+For more information, please refer to our OSH Answers document on Tennis Elbow.

 Hand and wrist tendinopathy

-Tendinopathy of the hand and wrist include a variety of diagnoses such as tenosynovitis, tendinitis, De Quervain's disease, and Dupuytren's contracture.
+Tendinopathy of the hand and wrist includes a variety of diagnoses, such as tenosynovitis, tendinitis, and De Quervain's disease.

 There is some evidence that workers exposed to risk factors such as high force and high repetition are at increased risk for hand and wrist tendinopathy.
-Excessive texting on cellular phones has been found to be a potential risk factor for De Quervain's disease from overuse of the thumbs.
+Excessive texting on cellular phones has been found to be a potential risk factor.

 Patellar (knee) tendinitis